Internet Data Guide

 How Much Data Does Gaming Use?

-Fortunately, online gaming is generally lighter on internet data usage than video streaming โ€” it's closer to music streaming.
-On average, a few hours of online gaming will use about 1 GB of data, making it significantly less data-intensive than watching movies or TV shows, even in standard definition.
+Online gaming is generally lighter on data than video streaming — a few hours of online gaming uses about 1 GB of data, making it significantly less data-intensive than watching movies or TV shows, even in standard definition.

-While gaming may not consume huge amounts of internet data, online gaming requires a fast connection.
-Fixed wireless internet, fiber, or high-speed cable plans can ensure you have enough bandwidth to prevent lag during gameplay.
-Even if you have unlimited data plans, your internet speed matters โ€” without it, you could lose your next match in Fortnite, Call of Duty, or other fast-paced online games.
+While gaming may not consume huge amounts of data, it requires a fast, low-latency connection.
+Fiber, cable, or fixed wireless plans can ensure you have enough bandwidth to prevent lag during gameplay.

 How Much Data for Email & Browsing the Web?